vblanco20-1/vulkan-guide/docs/chapter-0/code_walkthrough.md

 We include the vk_types header, which brings Vulkan itself (we will need it), and we declare a namespace for the functions we will add here later.

-finally, we get into vk_engine.h, the main class
+Finally, we get into vk_engine.h, the main class

 ```cpp